There is no mention to the “Magnificent 7” in this article because they have their own piece titled “10 Cool Facts About the Magnificent 7”

 - Lilia Podkopayeva: 2 Golds (AA & FX) and 1 Silver (BB)

 - Gina Gogean: 1 Silver (AA) and 2 Bronzes (VT & BB)

 - Simona Amanar: 1 Gold (VT), 1 Silver (FX) and 1 Bronze (AA)

 10. The most decorated country was Romania with 8 medals:

 - Gold: Vault

 - Bronze: Team, Vault, Beam & All-Around (2 medals were awarded)

-BONUS COOL FACT: The last Olympics where the minimum age requirement was 15 years old, starting in 1997 the age was raised to 16 years old.
+BONUS COOL FACT: The last Olympics where the minimum age requirement was 15 years old, starting in 1997 the minimum age was raised to 16 years old.

 A montage that remembers the 1996 Olympic Games